JamesBarwell/node-app-docker-demo/README.md

 In this example, the application is constructed by doing two rounds of dependency construction and injection.
 The first occurs in a bootstrap, and the second in the core application.
 The idea behind this pattern is that the bootstrap constructs dependencies that will be mocked out under test, whereas the core application's DI will still take place under test.
 This means that it is possible to mock only the outermost extremities of the application - the inputs and outputs - and to treat the application as a blackbox.
 In practical terms, this makes it easy and fast to test at the HTTP level, sending fake requests at the real HTTP server, and asserting on the HTTP responses and data sources such as a database adaptor.

-In this example, the `index.js` is the bootstrap that gathers or instantiates external dependencies, then injects them into the `App.js` where the second layer of DI occurs.
+In this example, the `index.js` is the bootstrap that gathers or instantiates external dependencies, then injects them into the `app.js` where the second layer of DI occurs.
 The bootstrap is kept relatively simple and declarative.
 Under test, only the bootstrap code needs to be repeated, and the core application is loaded and run as normal.

+Using this approach, it is possible to quickly build up a good amount of behavioural test coverage of the application, which can often prove more valuable than individual unit tests.
+(Of course, unit tests could still be used in addition where appropriate.)

 ### Test approach